elementary-Inc/blog/_posts/2023/2023-08-02-updates-for-august-2023.md

 Finally, the Settings Daemon will now check for and notify of Firmware updates when they're available thanks to [Marius](https://github.com/meisenzahl) and we support Accent Colors on the Settings Portal thanks to [Alice](https://github.com/alice-mkh)

-## Panel

-Sound:
-PlayerRow: use circle buttons by @danirabbit in #248
-PlayerRow: keep label size consistent by @danirabbit in #247
-volume-control: don't mute monitor sources by @GranPC in #251
-Resource: Update microphone icons by @danirabbit in #255

-A11y:
-Set correct text size on startup by @lenemter in #53
-GreeterWidget: Sync with greeter session by @lenemter in #56

 ## Code

 Ensure active project at startup (include non-git folders) by @jeremypw in #1254